Heliconius charithonia: Description

 The caterpillars are white with black spots and have numerous black spikes along their body.
 Adult butterflies are monomorphic of medium size with long wings.
 On the dorsal side, the wings are black with narrow white and yellow stripes, with a similar pattern on the ventral side, but paler and with red spots.
 The wingspan ranges from 72 to 100 mm.

 Distribution and habitat

-H. charithonia is found in South America, Central America, the West Indies, Mexico, south Texas and peninsular Florida.
+H. charithonia is found in South America, Central America, the West Indies, Mexico, and the Southeastern United States.
 Adults sometimes migrate north to New Mexico, South Carolina, and Nebraska during the warmer months.
 The geographic distribution of H. charithonia overlaps with the ranges of other butterflies which sometimes leads to conflict.
-For example, the ranges of H. charithonia and the gulf fritillary overlap; in some cases, gulf fritillaries can sometimes be subjected to competition and fighting from Heliconius charithonia vazquezae when those species have breeding populations in similar areas and within the same geographic range.
+For example, the ranges of H. charithonia and the gulf fritillary (Dione vanillae) overlap; in some cases, gulf fritillaries can sometimes be subjected to competition and fighting from Heliconius charithonia vazquezae when those species have breeding populations in similar areas and within the same geographic range.
 It was declared the official butterfly for the state of Florida in the United States in 1996.
 The species frequents tropical hammocks, moist forests, edges, or fields.